Russian traditions are a part of the colorful Russian culture that attracts millions of visitors to the country each year.

-Christmas in Russia occurs in January, according to the Russian Orthodox calendar.
+Christmas in Russia occurs on January 7th, according to the Russian Orthodox calendar.
 Eclipsed by New Year's celebrations, Russian Christmas is somewhat less important than it is in other Eastern European nations.

 Christmas is a time for visiting family, attending church services, and enjoying a Christmas feast.
 During much of the 20th century as a Communist, atheist country, Russians were not able to publicly celebrate Christmas so the practice faded into the background.

 However, now Russians are returning to religion, primarily Russian Orthodoxy, and the number of people celebrating Christmas as a religious holiday continues to grow.

 Christmastide is a special time for Christians.
-In Russia, where Christianity was suppressed, the old traditions like fortune telling, which pre-dated the adoption of Christian beliefs in Russia, are part of a time for remembering old traditions.
+In Russia, where Christianity was suppressed, the old traditions like fortune telling, which pre-dated the adoption of Christian beliefs in Russia, are part of remembering old customs.
 Caroling is common with songs often sung by costumed singers.

 The most devout Russians end this religious period on Epiphany by taking a dip in the icy water of a river or stream, said to be bestowed with magical powers and symbolizing of the baptism of Jesus.

 Maslenitsa week began as a pagan sun ritual and has since been absorbed into the Eastern Orthodox religion.
 Maslenitsa serves many purposes.
 Maslenitsa signals the exit of winter and heralds the coming of spring.
 As a part of pre-Lenten celebrations, it is also like Mardi-gras, a time for feasting and having fun.

-Orthodox Russians celebrate Easter with decorated eggs, special foods, and customs like thoroughly cleaning one's home before Easter.
-The Easter church service begins the night before Easter with candles lighting the church until dawn breaks and bells announce the arrival of Easter.
+Russians celebrate Easter with decorated eggs, special foods, and customs like thoroughly cleaning one's home.
+The Easter church service begins the night before the holiday with candles lighting the church until dawn breaks and bells announce the arrival of Easter.

 Another tradition is to give flowers, usually red carnations, to veterans on the street and to lay wreaths at war memorial sites.

 The Russian Winter Festival begins in December and continues into January.
 The winter festival isn't limited to Moscow, although it is Russia's largest, as cities across Russia combat the darkness of winter by hosting winter-festival-related events.

 The Winter Festival encompasses Russian Christmas, New Year, and Svyatki.
 There is so much going on that its an ideal time to visit Moscow or one of the larger Russian cities.

 Russian Name Days have a Christian origin and are a part of Russian Culture.
-When a person is named after a saint, he or has the opportunity to celebrate the day appointed for the saint in addition to a birthday.
-The name day is also called the “angel day.”
+When a person is named after a saint, he has the opportunity to celebrate the day appointed for the saint in addition to a birthday.
+The Name Day is also called the “Angel Day.”

-In many countries, the name day tradition has faded in importance and the person's birthday is seen as the main day to celebrate.
-In countries such as Hungary, however, name days may continue to be as important as birthdays.Continue to 9 of 9 below.
+In many countries, the Name Day tradition has faded in importance and the person's birthday is seen as the main day to celebrate.
+In countries such as Hungary, however, Name Days may continue to be as important as birthdays.

-Before they leave, it’s traditional for the groom to sweep the bride up in his arms and kiss her in front of all assembled.
+Friends and family members toss flower petals, coins, and sometimes release butterflies to wish the couple good luck.
+Before the new couple departs, it’s traditional for the groom to sweep the bride up in his arms and kiss her in front of all assembled.